mojaloop/settlements-bc/docs/SCENARIOS.md

 16. Now that the settlement obligation has been fulfilled, `Bank B` is allowed to spend the full `60 TZS`

 # Withdraw
 Tshepo from `Bank A` is ready for retirement after participating on the Mojaloop Hub for 12 years.
+Tshepo would like to withdraw and close his `SuperBigHubs` DFSP account.
 Hub operator `SuperBigHubs` is able to record and withdraw the liquidity for Tshepo / `Bank A`.

 ```